urbit/docs/tutorials/hoon/the-subject-and-its-legs.md

 ### Address-based Limb Expressions

 A limb expression is an expression of Hoon that resolves to a limb of the subject.
 An address-based limb expression evaluates to a limb of the subject based on its noun address.
-(You learned about the noun address system in the last lesson.)

 In the following you'll learn the various limb expressions available in Hoon, as well as how they work when they resolve to legs.
 First we'll explain the limb expressions that return a leg according to subject address.